Can You Get A Tattoo Over A Birthmark?

 Tattoos mean something different to everyone.
 For one person, the tattoo may be a symbol of something they went through as a child or a design they have come to love, but for others, the tattoo could be to cover up an unwanted blemish.

-While the design of the tattoo is essential, the placement of the tattoo is crucial.
+While the design of the tattoo is essential, the placement of the tattoo is just as crucial.
 If you’re interested in tattooing over a birthmark, you should consider the effects of that placement on you and your body.

 Is it safe to get a tattoo over a birthmark?
 Will the tattoo cause complications down the road because of its placement?
 Read on to find out.